Christophe-Foyer/Naive_Bayes_Price_Prediction/README.md

 # Naive_Bayes_Price_Prediction
-Analysing prices using a naive Bayes classifier and making predictions for future prices
+Data analysis using Naive Bayes Classification.

+This specific example will be used to demonstrate the capabilities of a naive bayes classifiers to predict future prices given sufficient data.